Pahlavi gold coins: Two and Half Pahlavi Gold Coin

 The first two and a half Pahlavi coins were minted in 1959 on the commemorative of Mohammad Reza Pahlavi and Farah royal wedding in a very low mintage.
 This coin is the only coin that has no value on and why it is considered a coin and is not classified as memorial medal is not determined.
 Coins of two and a half Pahlavi were irregularly minted in the 1960s and periodically from 1971 to 1979.
 This coin has not been seen with the date of ۱۳۵۸.
-The title of Ariamehr has been added to this coin since 1975.
+The title of Aryamehr has been added to this coin since 1975.
 Thus, this coin can be seen in three different editions: the royal wedding commemorative, the ordinary and the Aryamehr.
 A medal in the size of "Two and a half Pahlavi" and on the commemorative for 10,000th day of the reign of Mohammad Reza Pahlavi "was minted on the 1st of February, 1969 (۱۳۴۷), which due to the size wrongly titled as "two and half Pahlavi".
 This medal is minted in a high mintage, so its price is less than or equal to "two and a half Pahlavi".
 Interestingly, "two and a half Pahlavi" has not minted in this year (1969-۱۳۴۷).

 Five Pahlavi Gold Coin

 The beginning of the coin returns to the year 1961, and has been steadily minted in the same way as the "two and half Pahlavi"; discontinuously in 1960s but contiguously in 1970's.
-This coin has two types: common and ariamehr.
+This coin has two types: common and Aryamehr.